CTIA & TCPA Compliance

 Section 4 and 5 of the TCPA’s definition are what apply most to brands looking to use SMS marketing:

 Again, the TCPA’s goal is to protect consumers and businesses from unsolicited advertisements.
-For brands, this means that you cannot send unsolicited marketing text messages to consumers without their voluntarily giving their information to you via a website where it is made clear what their information will be used for.
+For brands, this means that you cannot send unsolicited marketing text messages to consumers unless they voluntarily give their information to you via a website where it is made clear what their information will be used for.

 Sounds pretty simple right?
 And it is!
 Except for unsubscribes, and a variety of other guidelines and rules.
 Don’t worry, we’ll dive into each of them.

-OK, so what happens if you break the law and violate TCPA?
+Okay, so what happens if you break the law and violate TCPA regulations?
 Great question!

 You will be fined.
 A lot.

-Fines range from $500-$1,500 per violation, and they are the most common punishment for non-compliance.
-This means $500 to $1,500 per text message you send to a customer who either:
+Fines are usually up to $500 per violation, and they are the most common punishment for non-compliance.
+Certain violations can climb up to $1,500.
+That's potentially $1,500 per text message you send to a customer who either:

 Any and all unsolicited calls or texts qualify as TCPA violations.